-Introduction to differential and integral calculus with emphasis on applications.
-This course is designed primarily for liberal arts students and those in the professional programs.
-Suggested for those with four years of high school who have not taken calculus in high school and who meet any one of the following: a Math SAT score of 540-600, a Math ACT score of 24-27, or a score of 30-38 on the math placement test.
+This course is an introduction to differential and integral calculus with emphasis on applications and is designed primarily for liberal arts students and those in the professional programs.
 This is not a course for math or science majors or for students who took calculus in high school.
 This course is offered only in the fall semester.